yamileth30-escobar/Yamileth30-Escobar/README.md

 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help<br>
-- Outside tech, 🌸I love the anime , 🎮 playing videogames, 🎵 listening to music, and 📖 reading books.
+- Outside tech, 🌸I love the anime and the color pink🌸 , 🎮 playing videogames, 🎵 listening to music, and 📖 reading books.
 - 📫 Reach out to me at: <a href="ve1105032024@unab.edu.sv">ve1105032024@unab.edu.sv</a>

 ## My Skills Include